 Elsewhere within ‘Art in the Age of Now’ full room takeovers have been modelled by artists such as LUAP, Dotmasters, Paul Don Smith and Spore.
 All have gone in and done their own own thing.
 Constrained only by the boundaries of the area they’ve chosen to occupy.
 Each space has it’s own unique stamp.
 In the rooms and down the corridors.
 Basically it’s everywhere you choose to look.

-Alongside Los Hengeles, standouts include sculptural works from Charlotte Colbert and Conrad Shawcross.
+Alongside the Los Hengeles installation, standouts include sculptural works from Charlotte Colbert and Conrad Shawcross.
 Colbert’s ‘Mastectomy Mameria’ is a particular highlight.
 Standing alone in the former wide ornate assembly room it is lit from the light streaming in through the floor to ceiling windows.
 It makes for a striking and contrasting image.
 Shawcross’s installation meanwhile plays with his themes of light, geometry and movement.
 The installation within the Fulham Town Hall doesn’t disappoint.
 A light set within a mesh of interlacing cubes casting a network of shadow patterning across the interior walls.

 Range of Artists